Jessica Simpson Stuns In Makeup-Free Selfie As Instagram Goes Wild Over Her Natural Beauty

 Jessica Simpson has plenty of reasons to smile, but sometimes she shows off her pearly whites just because it’s a Saturday.
 On Saturday morning, the superstar mom of three posted a gorgeous makeup-free selfie to kick off the weekend, and fans went crazy for her all-natural look.

 In the Instagram post, which you can see below, the 39-year-old singer and designer wears a tan hoodie and has her blond hair pulled up on the sides.
-Simpson is all smiles as she celebrates the start of the weekend, and she doesn’t have a stitch of makeup on her glowing face as she looks into the camera.
+Jessica is all smiles as she celebrates the start of the weekend, and she doesn’t have a stitch of makeup on her glowing face as she looks into the camera.

 It’s no surprise that a large sampling of Jessica’s 4.8 million Instagram followers hit the comment section of the post to remark on “pretty Jess.”
 Many of the star’s commenters wrote that she is “stunning,” “glowing,” and “gorgeous” without makeup on.

-“Ahhh love you,” wrote one fan “Such a natural beauty.”
+“Ahhh love you,” wrote one fan.
+“Such a natural beauty.”

 “Fresh faced & beautiful,” wrote another.